Lean construction: A new paradigm

 Koskela and Howell (2002) also presented a review of existing management theory – specifically as related to the planning, execution, and control paradigms – in project-based production systems.
-Both conceptualizations provide a solid intellectual foundation of lean construction as evident from both research and practice (Abdelhamid 2004).
+Both conceptualizations provide a solid intellectual foundation of lean construction as evident from both research and practice.

 Recognizing that construction sites reflect prototypical behavior of complex and chaotic systems, especially in the flow of both material and information on and off site, Bertelsen (2003a and 2003b) suggested that construction should be modeled using chaos and complex systems theory.
 Bertelsen (2003b) specifically argued that construction could and should be understood in three complementary ways: